tincann/telegram-cli-wrapper/README.md

 ##Installation

-To run it locally run the following command:
+1.To run it locally run the following command:

 `git clone --recursive git@github.com:tincann/telegram-cli-wrapper.git`

 The `--recursive` argument is important, as it will also install the submodules of tg.

-Afterwards install all dependencies by running:
+2. Afterwards install all dependencies by running:

+`sudo apt-get install libreadline-dev libconfig-dev libssl-dev libevent-dev make`

+3. Then run:

 `npm install`